enaburekhan/enumerables-project/README.md

 ## Getting Started

-This project involves creating custom enumerables methods to emulate the regular ruby enumerables in terms of functionality.
+This project involves creating test cases for the custom enumerables methods to emulate the regular ruby enumerables in terms of functionality.

 ### Prerequisites